JonathanReeve/data-ethics-literature-review/paper/jices-paper.md

 <!-- QUESTION: WHICH CATEGORY FITS OUR PAPER BEST: Research paper, Technical paper, or Conceptual Paper? -->

-# Abstract
+# Structured Abstract

 <!-- (250 words or less - must cut down) -->

 **Purpose**: As tech ethics crises become strikingly frequent, data ethics coursework has never been more urgently needed.
 We map the field of data ethics curricula, tracking relations between courses, instructors, texts, and writers, and present an interactive tool for exploring these relations.
 Our tool is designed to be used in curricular research and development and provides multiple vantage points on this multidisciplinary field.
-We hope our tool will lead to exploration, conversation, and new courses that enrich the field.

 **Design/methodology/approach**: We utilize data science methods to foster insights about the field of data ethics education and literature.
 We present a semantic, linked open data graph in RDF, along with accompanying analyses and tools for its exploration.
 This graph and its framework are open-source, giving users the capability to submit their own bibliographies and syllabi.